AnandaRimal/Machine-Learning/day24-standardization/readme.md

 - **Distributions**: The shape (PDF) of the data is preserved.
 If it was skewed before, it remains skewed.
 Standardization does *not* make data Normal; it just centers it.

 ## 5. Summary
-Standardization is the default scaling technique for most algorithms (SVM, Logistic Regression, Neural Networks).
-It is robust to outliers and essential for model performance.
+Standardization is the default scaling technique for many algorithms (SVM, Logistic Regression, Neural Networks).
+It improves optimization and distance computations.
+Use train-only fit to avoid leakage, and prefer pipelines for reproducibility.